searchspring/competencies/competencies/language-python.md

-# Competency - Language Python - Level 1
+# Language: Python - Level 1
 Python is a dynamic language that uses spaces for structured blocks of code.
 Python is most used for Data Engineering/Data Science and Web Development.

 ## How do you prove it?